France: Lorraine cemetery largest WWII American gravesite in Europe

 Beneath a perfectly manicured lawn between twin waving American flags, they rest at the Lorraine American Cemetery and Memorial.

-The cemetery, on the outskirts of St.-Avold, is one of 24 cemeteries administered by the American Battle Monuments Commission.
+The cemetery, on the outskirts of St.-Avold, is administered by the American Battle Monuments Commission.
 It is the largest American World War II cemetery in Europe.
 Only the Meuse-Argonne American Cemetery, with 14,246 World War I casualties, is larger.
 The cemetery with the most war dead administered by the ABMC is Manila American Cemetery in the Philippines, with 17,201 servicemembers who perished in WWII.

 The ABMC cemeteries have much in common — the graves, a memorial, walls of the missing, a chapel and a visitors center.